3DSolarSystem

 Get more, newer, or higher resolution maps at: http://maps.jpl.nasa.gov/ ...Or click on the download button to get a large variety of planetary images.

-The addition of the stars and asteroids have helped to improve the sense of dimension.
+The addition of the stars and asteroids helped to improve the sense of dimension.
 The star database contains 118 thousand stars from the Hipparcos star catalog.
-The asteroid database contains the 6 thousand largest asteroids listed by Edward Bowell of Lowell University, each with its correct size and orbit computed.
-Currently I'm working on adding comets to the program.
+The asteroid database contains the 6 thousand largest asteroids listed by Edward Bowell of Lowell University, each with it’s correct size and orbit computed.
+Comets have been added, but there are still a few issues rendering the comets.

 If you have a request, suggestion or information that would improve the simulation, drop me a note at webmaster@3dsolarsystem.com.